 \section{Introduction}

-An algebraic K3 surface $X$ is a smooth projective surface over an algebraically closed field $k=\overline{k}$ with vanishing irregularity $q=h^1(X,\mathcal{O}_X)$ and trivial canonical bundle, i.e. $\omega_X=\mathcal{O}_X$.
-A complex (holomorphic) K3 surface is a smooth, compact, complex surface with vanishing irregularity and trivial canonical bundle.
-It is not necessarily algebraic.
-The results of this article concern mostly algebraic K3 surfaces. \\
+A complex K3 surface is a smooth, compact, complex surface with vanishing irregularity and trivial canonical bundle.
+It is not necessarily algebraic.\\

-An automorphism $f$ of a K3 surface is called symplectic if it acts trivially on the global holomorphic 2-forms, $f^*|H^0(X,\Omega_X^2)=\id$, and non-symplectic otherwise.
+An automorphism $f$ of a K3 surface $X$ is called symplectic if it acts trivially on the global holomorphic 2-forms, $f^*|H^0(X,\Omega_X^2)=\id$, and non-symplectic otherwise.
 Furthermore we call $f$ purely non-symplectic if all non-trivial powers are non-symplectic.
 Note that K3 surfaces admitting a non-symplectic automorphism of finite order are always algebraic \cite[3.1]{nikulin:auto}.
-Being symplectic or not governs the deformation behavior of the automorphism.
-One expects that a symplectic automorphism deforms (at least) in $\rk T(X)-2$ dimensions, while a non-symplectic automorphism acting by order $n$ on the holomorphic $2$-form deforms in $\rk T(X)/\varphi(n)-1$ dimensions where $\phi$ is the Euler totient function.
-In order to determine a K3 surface by some fixed data $d$, the pair $(X,d)$ should not deform.
-In the symplectic case this means that $\rk T(X)=2$.
-There one can reconstruct the K3 surface up to isomorphism from the (oriented) transcendental lattice by means of a Shioda-Inose structure \cite{shioda_inose:structure}.
-This article is concerned with the non-symplectic case, i.e. $\rk T(X)=\varphi(n)$.\\
+Finite symplectic group actions on K3 surfaces are fully classified in \cite{hashimoto:symplectic} (which builds on \cite{nikulin:auto,mukai:symplectic_automorphism_groups,kondo:symplectic_automorphism_groups,xiao:symplectic}).
+However, for non-symplectic automorphisms beyond the case of prime order \cite{artebani_sarti_taki:non-symplectic} most results are partial and there is only a classification of automorphisms of fixed order with extra conditions on their fixed locus or their action on divisors.